Multi-Agent Route Planning as a QUBO Problem: INTRODUCTION

 \section{INTRODUCTION}

 Modern cities face the challenge of coordinating multiple vehicles, such as taxis or delivery vans, to cover as much territory as possible without unnecessary redundancy.
-In the Multi-agent Route Planning (MaRP) problem, each vehicle in a fleet is assigned a fixed route through a road network, and the objective is to maximize total network coverage while minimizing overlap between route segments.
-Coverage refers to the number of unique locations serviced by the selected vehicles, whereas overlap represents situations where two or more vehicles travel along the same road segments without adding new coverage.
-Deploying more vehicles increases coverage but also raises the risk of overlap, leading to wasted fuel and extra traffic.
-This trade-off is central to MaRP and closely related to set packing problems in combinatorial optimization \cite{Hochbaum1982,Hoffman2025}, between which we later establish a polynomial-time reduction showing that MaRP is NP-hard.
+In the Multi-agent Route Planning (MaRP) problem considered here, each vehicle in a fleet is associated with a fixed route through a road network, and the central decision is which vehicles should be selected.
+The optimization model rewards the route-level coverage utility of selected vehicles and penalizes spatial overlap between their routes.
+Actual network coverage, measured as the union of nodes reached by the selected routes, is then evaluated after optimization as a separate performance metric.
+Deploying more vehicles usually increases coverage, but also raises the risk of overlap, leading to redundant traversal and potential congestion.
+This trade-off is central to MaRP and closely related to set packing problems in combinatorial optimization \cite{Hochbaum1982, Hoffman2024}, from which we later establish a polynomial-time reduction showing NP-hardness of the general set-based formulation.

 The MaRP problem lies at the intersection of multi-agent path planning and coverage optimization.
-Related work in multi-agent pathfinding (MAPF) focuses primarily on collision avoidance and joint cost minimization under temporal constraints, with algorithms such as Conflict-Based Search providing optimal solutions for coordinated motion planning \cite{Sharon2015,Stern2019}.
+Related work in multi-agent pathfinding (MAPF) focuses primarily on collision avoidance and joint cost minimization under temporal constraints, with algorithms such as Conflict-Based Search providing optimal solutions for coordinated motion planning \cite{Sharon2015, Stern2019}.
 In coverage-oriented settings, multi-vehicle planning methods aim to maximize spatial reach while reducing redundant traversal and energy consumption, particularly in robotic and cooperative systems \cite{Galceran2013}.
 Recent studies have also explored quantum and hybrid optimization techniques for multi-vehicle coverage and routing problems, highlighting both the NP-hard nature of these tasks and the potential of tailored quantum heuristics \cite{Rao2022}.
-In contrast to MAPF, MaRP does not model time windows or collision avoidance explicitly; instead, it interprets route overlap as a proxy for congestion and regulates the coverage–overlap trade-off through a tunable penalty parameter.
+In contrast to MAPF, MaRP does not model time windows or collision avoidance explicitly; instead, it interprets route overlap as a proxy for congestion and regulates the coverage-overlap trade-off through a tunable penalty parameter.
 These works motivate our focus on coordinated route selection and overlap minimization in MaRP, while our QUBO-based formulation and solver evaluation provide a complementary optimization perspective.